lowRISC/opentitan/doc/ug/dv_methodology.md

 The feedback in this review flows both ways - the language in the design specification could be made more precise, or missing items in both, the design specification as well as in the testplan could be identified and added.
 This enables the development stage to progress smoothly.

-Subsequently, the intermediate transitions within the verification stages are reviewed within the GitHub pull-request made for updating the checklist and the [project status]({{< relref "hw_stages.md#indicating-stages-and-making-transitions" >}}).
+Subsequently, the intermediate transitions within the verification stages are reviewed within the GitHub pull-request made for updating the checklist and the [project status]({{< relref "doc/project/hw_stages.md#indicating-stages-and-making-transitions" >}}).

 Finally, after the verification effort is complete, there is a final sign-off review to ensure all checklist items are completed satisfactorily without any major exceptions or open issues.

 ## Filing Issues

 We use the [OpenTitan GitHub Issue tracker](https://github.com/lowRISC/opentitan/issues) for filing possible bugs not just in the design, but also in the DV code base or in any associated tools or processes that may hinder progress.

+## Getting Started with DV

+The process for getting started with DV involves many steps, including getting clarity on its purpose, setting up the testbench, documentation, etc.
+These are discussed in the [Getting Started with DV]({{< relref "getting_started_dv.md" >}}) document.

 ## Pending Work Items